open-formulieren/formio-renderer/README.md

 We are very grateful to the team behind Formio.js for open sourcing their software, Open Forms would not have been possible without it.

-## Status

-The renderer is still in development and not yet feature complete.

-Most architectural challenges have been solved.
-We are aiming for a 1.0 release around the end of November 2025.

 [Storybook]: https://open-formulieren.github.io/formio-renderer/